BUGS-NYU/nyu-syllabi/README.md

 ## Development

 This uses the Next.js framework with server actions.
+For local development, set the DEV_MODE flag to be 'True' - this will use mock syllabi instead of fetching from the database (feel free to read the hosting section to understand the deployed architecture better).

 ```bash
 npm install